-For the purpose of CABI's Financial Statements, the Scheme's 31 December 2020 valuation results were rolled forward to 31 December 2022.
+For the purpose of CABI's Financial Statements, the Scheme's 31 December 2020 valuation results were rolled forward to 31 December 2023.
 The pension liabilities were recalculated on the IAS19 basis using the projected unit method.

-CABI has previously been paying contributions in accordance with the schedule of contributions to eliminate the deficit by 2054, including additional contributions, as follows:
+CABI has previously been paying contributions in accordance with the schedule of contributions to eliminate the deficit by 2054, including contributions from Member Countries, as follows: